jthegedus/docsify-select/docs/index.md

 - Accepts: `true|false`
 - Default: `true`

-Determines if menu option selections will be synced across menus with matching labels.
+If multiple select menus share the same label (id), and the newly selected option is in another label matching menu's options, then the menu selections will be synced across select groups.

 **Configuration**